psf/black/docs/contributing/issue_triage.md

 specific PR (if any even make sense).
 ```

+## CI-related labels

+### Label: `ci: build all wheels`

+This label is used by maintainers or triage users to request a full wheel build for a pull request.

+#### Important behavior

+Applying this label **does not automatically trigger GitHub Actions CI**.
+A new commit must be pushed after applying the label to start the workflow
+(even an empty commit works).

+#### Why this workflow behaves this way

+Black avoids triggering heavy CI jobs for label events due to:

+- security considerations (e.g., forks with limited permissions)
+- resource usage concerns
+- the high cost of full wheel builds

+Because of these constraints, wheel builds only start when a commit event occurs.

+#### Who should use this label

+Only maintainers or triage users should apply the `ci: build all wheels` label.
+Normal contributors generally cannot use this label and do not need to apply it.

 ## Projects

 For more general and broad goals we use projects to track work.
 Some may be longterm